iDecisive/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+SQL is just a query language made for interacting with Relational Databases.
+The Databases just store data.

 2. Why do tables need a `primary key`?

+It's needed to be able to differentiate between data entries; especially when there are many similar entries.

 3. What is the name given to a table column that references the primary key on another table.

+Foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables.

+Several entries in column A should be related to several entries in column B and vice versa.
+This can be done with a Junction table.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.